 Managing access controls and session security for access to the storage environment should be of paramount concern for both cloud provider administrators and enterprise users.
 To defend against common security threats, such as ransomware, cloud storage should be assessed based on the following criteria:

 - Do management tools and other administrative applications store user passwords in an encrypted format?
 If so, what type, and is this encryption tested regularly?
 Also, does the storage management application enable configuration and enforcement of password length, type and duration?

 - What types of secure connectivity are permitted to the cloud storage infrastructure?
-Are more secure communications protocols, like SSL, TLS or SSH, supported?
+Are more secure communications protocols, such as Secure Sockets Layer/Transport Layer Security or Secure Shell, supported?

 - Is there an active user session timeout?

 - Do the management tools support multiple administrator profiles to provide granular security levels?
 Administrative applications for accessing and configuring cloud storage should have configuration options that restrict administrator access based upon time, day, function and other attributes.
 All administrator action should be logged for auditing and alerting, and logs should be available to enterprise security teams.

 - Can the cloud storage management application define granular roles and privileges?
 To maintain proper separation of duties and enforce the principle of least privilege, this capability should be considered mandatory.

 The majority of the focus on security-oriented processes within a cloud storage provider should be on software testing and development security, as well as patching and vulnerability management.

 - Does the cloud storage provider test hardware and software in fully secured and patched configurations to assess the vulnerability of the servers, networks and applications?

 - Is a process in place at the provider to track and report security vulnerabilities discovered within the cloud storage products?
 The provider should also delineate between general announcements and contact methods for particular customers as a part of its incident response processes.